University of Minnesota fraternities and sororities: Graduation rates and GPA

 Greeks continue to graduate at a faster pace and with higher GPAs than the general university population.
 According to 2022 figures, the All Fraternity-Sorority GPA rank for Spring 2022 was 3.38, while the All University rank was 3.32.
 The Panhellenic (sorority) average was 3.47, significantly ahead of the All Women's rank of 3.39, and the IFC chapters were slightly ahead of the All Men's average.
-Greek affiliated students report higher rates of graduation within four years (79.2%) versus the UMN average of 73.3%, as reported in 2021, the most recent year released.
-These trends have been in place for several decades, and have been noted in earlier OFSL reports.
-One of the drivers has been ongoing chapter and governing body focus on "strong study habits and academic success", where Greek-affiliated students sign a Grade Authorization release that allows tracking of scholastic results throughout a collegian's career.
+Fraternity and sorority-affiliated students report higher rates of graduation within four years (79.2%) versus the UMN average of 73.3%, as reported in 2021, the most recent year released.
+These trends have been in place for several decades and have been noted in earlier OFSL reports.
+One of the drivers has been the ongoing chapter and governing body focus on "strong study habits and academic success", where fraternity and sorority members sign a grade authorization release that allows tracking of scholastic results throughout a collegian's career.

 Academic and social fraternities and sororities

 For brevity, the sections below make extensive use of Greek letters, one of the first items in a new member's instruction program.
 Most fraternities use two or three Greek letters to signify their symbolic or secret names; a few use non-Greek words.
-The main listing for each fraternity or sorority shows their full name at least once, with references and Wikilinks as available.

-Fraternities constituting the Interfraternity Council (IFC)
+Interfraternity Council

 Listed with dates of local founding and national conference membership, these are men's organizations at the University of Minnesota, voluntarily coordinating their efforts within the campus IFC.
 While most IFC chapters are based in Minneapolis, several call St. Paul their home.
 After a period of level membership, for various reasons, fraternity membership is increasing rapidly.
-Average chapter size is 50, and several chapters exceed 100 men.
+The average chapter size is 50, and several chapters exceed 100 men.

 Fraternity buildings are generally owned by chapter alumni organizations.
 Some chapters are non-residential, while a few rent or lease space.

 As part of IFC or national organization self-governance, or University disciplinary action, chapters may be suspended ("de-recognized") or closed for a time.
 When a chapter is closed and/or forfeits its housing, it will be listed as a dormant chapter.
 See the Office for Fraternity and Sorority Life (OFSL) for current recognized IFC members.

-(NIC) indicates members of the North American Interfraternity Conference.

-(PFA) indicates members of the Professional Fraternity Association.

-(FFC) indicates members of the Fraternity Forward Coalition.